[?] Subscribe To This Site

 When looking at homes, check to see where the filters are.
 At the house I rented, they were in the ceiling and I had very high ceilings in the living room.
 I was barely able to reach and change the filter with the ladder I had.

-You may want to read about toxic Chinese drywall and what it can do to your air conditioner.
+You may want to read about Toxic Chinese Drywall and what it can do to your air conditioner.

 Home Tips - Humidity